Skip to Content

 Who can apply as a mentee?

-The mentee position is for writers who have a substantial work-in-progress and who are committed to the creative development of their writing.
+• The mentee position is for writers who have a substantial work-in-progress and who are committed to the creative and professional development of their writing.

 • WritersNL members in good standing with a substantial work-in-progress in any genre.
 (Individuals interested in mentorship can become WritersNL Members upon submitting their mentee applications.)